Harmontown/harmontown.github.io/docs/_episodes/174/index.md

 title:                "Firetruck"
 image:                "episode-placeholder.jpg"
 description: |-
   Our friends Bobcat Goldthwait and Curtis Armstrong return to the show with plenty of insane stories to share.
-Watch the live at harmontown.com/live and become a member!
 showDate:
 releaseDate:          "2015-08-19 06:13:00Z"
 duration:             "01:50:29"